thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Projects/Task Submission & Redesign/Epic.md

 - [React](https://reactjs.org/),
 - [MUI](https://mui.com/).

-Team members must express testing skills by use of various testing tools to ensure functionalities work as intended.
+Team members must express testing skills by use of various testing tools to ensure functionalitie work as intended.
 They also must be able to fix and/or document and report on issues or bugs as they arise.

 ## Acceptance Criteria

 - Managing director must approve of the design before implementation.
-- If a change is required, then an alteration to the design (with approval from the managing director) must be completed first.
+- If a change is required, then an alteration to the design (with approval from the managine director) must be completed first.
 - All code must be tested before an attempt to pull into the upstream repositories.